На русском языке

 ~ G M_{g} = G_g M_{gp}.

-This equality with reasonable masses of galaxies ~ M_g is not satisfied, that makes the validity of Oldershaw's galactic hydrogen system parameters questionable.
+This equality with reasonable masses of galaxies ~ M_g is not satisfied, that makes validity of Oldershaw's galactic hydrogen system parameters questionable.

 S. Fedosin model